 Site ResponsibilityThis site is being addressed through federal, state, and PRPs' actions.

 Threats and ContaminantsSampling showed that soil and groundwater at the site was contaminated with heavy metals, polyaromatic hydrocarbons (PAHs), polychlorinated biphenyls (PCBs), and various volatile organic compounds (VOCs) such as benzene, tetrachloroethene, trichloroethene, xylenes, and vinyl chloride.
 A highly-contaminated oil layer or light nonaqueous phase liquid (LNAPL) is floating on the aquifer beneath the site.

-Consent decree (CD) negotiations between EPA, the state, and the PRPs began soon after the ROD was signed, and the CD was signed on August 14, 2002.
-The PRPs began collecting pre-design data in fall 2003 and finished the pre-design in spring 2007.
+Consent decree (CD) negotiations between U.S. EPA, the state, and the PRPs began soon after the ROD was signed in September 1999.
+The CD was signed on August 14, 2002.
+The PRPs began the pre-design data collection in fall 2003.
+The pre-design was completed in spring 2007.
 EPA issued an Explanation of Significant Differences (ESD) in April 2007 that changed the Phase I remedy alternative from excavation and treatment via solidification/stabilization to Vacuum Enhanced Recovery (VER).
-The PRPs submitted the Remedial Design to EPA in September 2007, and EPA approved the Remedial Design in April 2008.
+The Remedial Design was submitted to EPA in September 2007.
+The Remedial Design was approved by EPA in April 2008.

-The PRPs began the remedial action in March 2009 and completed construction activities (except for punch-list items) in September 2009, and EPA signed the Preliminary Close-out Report on September 28, 2009.
-Following completion of the punch-list items, EPA conducted the final inspection in June 2010.
-EPA later approved the Remedial Action construction completion report in November 2010.
+The PRPs began the remedial action in March 2009 and completed construction activities (except for punch-list items) in September 2009.
+U.S. EPA signed the Preliminary Close-out Report on September 28, 2009.
+Following completion of the punch-list items, U.S. EPA conducted the final inspection in June 2010.
+U.S. EPA approved the Remedial Action construction completion report in November 2010.